sulmanweb/openai_chatgpt/README.md

 OpenAI ChatGPT API is a light-weight Ruby wrapper for the Rubyists.
 It gives nice struct objects for completions of the chatgpt, even the raw responses are returned in nice open struct objects.
 It uses Faraday for HTTP requests.

+> It supports all models of gpt-4 and gpt-3.5

 ## Installation

 Install the gem and add to the application's Gemfile by executing: